 Dr. Cho's laboratory first reported NOTCH1 as the most commonly mutated gene in squamous cell cancers of the skin, SUFU loss-of-function as a basis for hereditary infundibulocystic basal cell cancer syndrome, and recurrent mutation of the ZNF750 tumor suppressor in sebaceous carcinoma.
 His group also jointly identified APOBEC mutagenesis as the driver for cancer formation in recessive dystrophic epidermolysis bullosa, an inherited blistering disease.

-Receiving both his MD and his PhD in Genetics from the Stanford University School of Medicine, Dr. Cho led the earliest demonstrations of transcriptional profiling, genetic screens, and SNV-based mapping on a whole-genome scale.
-He subsequently co-founded Ingenuity Systems, a privately funded genetic content and software concern later wholly acquired by Qiagen N.V.
+Receiving his MD and his PhD in Genetics from the Stanford University School of Medicine, Dr. Cho led the earliest demonstrations of transcriptional profiling, genetic screens, and SNV-based mapping on a whole-genome scale.
+He subsequently co-founded Ingenuity Systems, a privately funded genetic content and software concern wholly acquired by Qiagen N.V.